osmandapp/web/main/docs/user/plan-route/create-route.md

 </Tabs>

-Description:  Each point has information about distance and azimuth for a new making route, and additional altitude, and the speed information for recorded GPX track.
+Each point has information about distance and azimuth for a new making route, and additional altitude, and the speed information for recorded GPX track.
 In [*Points* list](../plan-route/create-route.md#main-screen) we can delete points (click to *Delete* button near chosen point) or change the order of it (move a line of chosen point to up or below).
 Clicking to a point opens [*Point* menu](../plan-route/create-route.md#actions-of-point-menu).

 ### Points Context menu